Travel guide

 4. Upon arrival, turn on eSIM data and activate data roaming for that line.

-Tip: install the eSIM at home with Wi-Fi.
-If something goes wrong, you can solve it calmly and not in the immigration queue with your phone in hand.
+Tip: Install the eSIM at home with Wi-Fi.
+If something goes wrong, you can calmly resolve it, not in the immigration line with your phone in hand.

 Indicative prices and errors to avoid

-Regional Asia plans start from a few euros for basic GBs and scale up based on data and days.
-The important thing is not the sticker price, but the cost per useful GB and that the coverage actually reaches where you're going.
+Regional Asia plans start from a few euros for basic GB and scale up depending on data and days.
+The important thing is not the sticker price, but the cost per useful GB and that the coverage genuinely reaches where you're going.

-• Buying too few GBs and running out in the middle of your trip.
+• Buying too few GB and running out halfway through your trip.

 • Not verifying mobile compatibility before paying.

-• Forgetting to deactivate roaming on your physical SIM so it doesn't activate automatically.
+• Forgetting to deactivate roaming on your physical SIM so it doesn't activate by itself.

-• Relying solely on price without looking at which local operators the eSIM uses.
+• Relying only on price without checking which local carriers the eSIM uses.

 Frequently asked questions